Can You Lay SPC Flooring Over Old Tiles?

 Q: Can SPC be installed over tile floors with underfloor heat?

-A: It fits perfectly!
+A: Yes, SPC flooring is highly compatible with underfloor heating systems.
 The procedure is quite strict: before installation, the underfloor heating should be off, and the floor cooled down to room temperature.
 That will take a minimum of 48-hours.
-After installation, the temperature can be raised only gradually during the next 24 hours, with a maximum of 5degC per day.
+After installation, the temperature can be raised only gradually during the next 24 hours, with a maximum of 5°C per day.

 Q: Is it necessary to remove my existing tile baseboards before installing new ones?